 What is brushed back jersey?

-Brushed back jersey is incredibly popular, and here at Fabrics Galore, we have this fabric available in a wide range of different styles and patterns.
-One of our most popular collections is our range of Liberty of London brushed back sweatshirt fabric, which allows you to design beautifully, bespoke sweatshirts that are made from the finest Liberty print cotton sweat shirting.
+Brushed back jersey is incredibly popular, and here at Fabrics Galore, we have this fabric available in a wide range of gorgeous prints.
+One of our most popular collections is our speckled brushed backed sweatshirt fabric, which provides a little bit of glamour to an otherwise casual top.

 The difference between brushed back jersey and fleece backed jersey